 Righthander Stan Bahnsen won the American League Rookie of the Year Award on November 19, 1968, in a down time for the Yankees franchise.
 The “Bahnsen Burner” posted a 17-12 mark that year with a minuscule 2.05 era.
 It was particularly gratifying to a fanbase accustomed to a winning ballclub that had finished 10th out of 10 two years earlier.
 It was what New York was hoping for ever since Bahnsen was a late-season callup back in 1966.
-Stan had shown some promise, as he struck out the side in Fenway Park.
+Stan had shown some promise, saving Fred Talbot‘s 2-1 win by striking out the side in the ninth inning in Fenway Park on September 9.

 It thankfully was just a formality and gave him more time to consider his future options when Andy Pettitte filed for free agency on November 19, 2009.
 Shortly, Andy would sign for another year in Pinstripes.
 He had a great, though injury-marred, 2010 season.